-In 2009, The Tree of Life Interfaith Seminary was created as a natural outgrowth from the study and curriculum of the many spiritual studies programs.
+In 2009, The Tree of Life Interfaith Seminary, including paths for ordination as well as for independent study, was created as a natural outgrowth from the study and curriculum of the many spiritual studies programs.
 The mission of the interfaith seminary is to provide a new vision of ministry for the coming age and to offer a systematic methodology through which participants may realize, cultivate and offer their unique divine gifts in service to the greater good.

 Welcome to The Tree of Life School for Sacred Living!

 An Ecstatic Death: A Study of St. Teresa of Avila's Interior Castle

 Saint Teresa of Avila lived in the 1500s.
 An extraordinary spiritual presence and teacher, she wrote of the soul being like an inner castle.
 She described this inner castle as having seven mansions and detailed the spiritual quest for God as a journey weaving through each of these mansions.
 She wrote: I began to think of the soul as if it were a castle made of a single diamond or of a very clear crystal, in which there are many rooms, just as in heaven there are many mansions.
 In this study, we will explore each of the seven mansions with study, Questions for Reflection, and experiential exercises in class.